 After the donor seals the urine in the leak-proof container, it is then handed off to the evaluator.
 What makes the process streamlined is that the strips used to indicate the test results are sealed within the container.
 For hygiene reasons, this is ideal.

 When it is time to view the test results, the evaluator simply peels away the outside label revealing the drug test strips with each result.
 The test results within the Drug Test will show results within a few minutes.
 Results should be evaluated within 5-8 minutes.
 Results should not be evaluated after 1o minutes.

 The 12 Panel Drug Testing Kits test for 12 of the most abused and commonly used drugs.
 However, depending on your needs, you can purchase other kits that test for different drugs.
 For instance, the 13 Panel Drug Testing Cup includes all the same drugs tested within a 12 Panel Drug Test with the addition of the drug Fentanyl (FYL).
 There are also variants of the typical 12 Panel Drug Test, including drugs like phencyclidine, or PCP.

 If you have any questions or concerns regarding our product or wish to place an order, feel free to call us at (888) 936-6627

 We’re Here to Help!

-Here at 12 Panel Now, we take Drug Abuse seriously, especially the affect Drug Abuse has on our loved ones.
+Here at 12 Panel Now, we take Drug Abuse seriously, especially the effect Drug Abuse has on our loved ones.
 We are happy to provide information and spread awareness regarding these topics and more!
-Every Tuesday, we publish a Blog with information on current events, as well as insights regarding our products!
+Every Tuesday, we publish a Blog with information on current events and insights regarding our products!
 We also provide the nation’s most affordable Drug Testing Supplies, including Drug Testing Cups and Strips both for personal, and medical use.
 If you have any questions or comments, please feel free to contact us or send us an email!